epfl-ada/2023/Homework/02 - Regression Observational Studies Stats and Supervised Learning/README.md

 # 02 - Regression Observational Studies Stats and Supervised Learning

-In this homework, you will familiarize yourself with *Pandas*, the most popular Python library for handling tabular data.
-In addition, you will create some basic visualizations.
-These are among a data scientist's bread and butter -- perfect Homework 1 material!
+In this homework, you will work with two popular frameworks: (1) *[sklearn](https://scikit-learn.org/stable/)* (short for scikit-learn) and (2) *[statsmodels](https://www.statsmodels.org/)*.
+In addition, you will create some basic visualizations to explain your findings.
+Regression analysis and Supervised learning constitute the two quintessential skills for a data scientist, thereby serving as the perfect material to prepare you for the real world.

 The homework tasks are described in the `hw2.ipynb` notebook.